CFAP263

-Coiled-coil domain-containing protein 113 also known as HSPC065, GC16Pof6842 and GC16P044152, is a protein that in humans is encoded by the CCDC113 gene.
-The human CCDC113 gene is located on chromosome 16q21 and encodes 5,304 base pairs of mRNA and 377 amino acids.
+Cilia- and flagella-associated protein 263 is a protein that in humans is encoded by the CFAP263 gene (previously CCDC113).
+The CFAP263 protein is involved in cilium assembly as part of the centriolar satellites, and is part of a protein complex that regulates ciliary beating.

 Gene

 CCDC113 is located on chromosome 16q21 and encodes two distinct isoforms with isoform 2 containing one less alternate in-frame exon compared to the full length protein, isoform 1.
 Isoform 1 is composed of 5304 base pairs of mRNA which form the 9 exons that make up the coding sequence.

 CCDC113, located between nucleotides 58283840 and 58317740 on chromosome 16, is surrounded between antisense genes PRSS54 and CSNK2A2 and downstream from GINS3 and NDRG4 on the sense strand.
 PRSS54 is a trypsin-like serine protease which codes for the inactive serine protease 54 precursor.
 CSNK2A2 the casein kinase 2, alpha prime polypeptide contains a protein kinase domain and a catalytic domain.
 GINS3 is essential for the initiation of DNA replication and replisome progression in eukaryotes.
 NDRG4 a member of the N-myc downregulated gene family belonging to the alpha/beta hydrolase superfamily which encodes a cytoplasmic protein responsible for cell cycle progression and survival in primary astrocytes and may be involved in regulation of mitogenic signaling in vascular smooth muscle cells.